 Generate Orders Using the Orders Map

-Route4Me is compatible with such e-commerce platforms as Shopify, Magento, WooCommerce, BigCommerce, osCommerce, Squarespace, Volusion, and other resources that are widely used by many businesses for supporting their e-commerce sites.
-To make your routing operations and logistics transactions as easy and fast as possible, Route4Me enables you to effortlessly import orders from various e-commerce platforms and use them for planning efficient and optimized routes (learn more).
+Route4Me is compatible with such eCommerce platforms as Shopify, Magento, WooCommerce, BigCommerce, osCommerce, Squarespace, Volusion, and other resources that are widely used by many businesses for supporting their order fulfillment and eCommerce delivery operations.
+To make your route planning and route optimization processes and logistics transactions as easy and fast as possible, Route4Me enables you to effortlessly import orders from various eCommerce platforms and use them for planning efficient and optimized eCommerce delivery routes.
 Moreover, you can also generate orders by picking addresses right from the interactive map.
-Generating orders from locations on the map enables you to get a visual overview of your customers’ spacial arrangement, improve your routing patterns, and make your logistics transactions more strategical.
+Generating orders from locations on the map enables you to get a visual overview of your customers’ spatial arrangement, improve your eCommerce delivery routes, and make your logistics transactions more strategical.

 To generate orders from addresses and locations on the Orders Map, first, go to “Orders” from the navigation menu.

 After that, go to the Orders Map by clicking on the globe icon in the top right corner of the screen.

 To pick a particular location (location’s latitude and longitude coordinates) from the map, first, right-click on this location on the map and then select “Add This Exact Location” from the menu.

 When you use this option, you can save the exact latitude and longitude coordinates of the selected location as an order in your Orders List.

 To pick a particular street address from the map, first, right-click on this address on the map and then select the “Add The Nearest Valid Address” option.

 When you use this option, the system automatically picks the nearest valid street address that is located next to the selected spot on the map and prompts you to save it as an order into your synchronized Orders List.

 After picking the order’s location or street address from the map, use the calendar for scheduling the order for any preferred date.